cotobadesign/cotoba-agent-oss-docs/source/rst/RDF_Support.rst

 | In this case, the following contents are set in tuples.
 | [[["?x", "BAT"], ["?y", "eee"]], [["?x", "BEAR"], ["?y", "grrrrr"]], [["?x", "BUFFALO"], ["?y", "moo"]], [["?x", "CAT"], ["?y", "meow"]], [["?x", "CHICKEN"], ["?y", "cluck cluck"]], [["?x", "DOLPHIN"], ["?y", "meep meep"]], [["?x", "FISH"], ["?y", "bubble bubble"]], [["?x", "DOG"], ["?y", "woof"]]]

-If you want to get the data set in a variable, you can use the 'tuple' element as a child element of the 'get' tag and get the data generated from the 'select' element described above.
+To get the data generated from the 'select' element described above, use the 'tuple' element to get the 'get' tag as a child element.

 .. code:: xml